arqcenick/MechanicalTemel/docs/index.md

 ## Welcome to Mechanical Temel Project Site

-This is a project which aims to generate and classifiy Turkish jokes also known as "fıkra" using recurrent neural networks.
+This is a project which aims to generate and evaluate Turkish jokes also known as "fıkra" using recurrent neural networks.

 ### Authors
 This Project is authored by